Everything About You (Ugly Kid Joe song): Music video

 The music video for the song was directed by Thomas Mignone and features Ugly Kid Joe playing on a beach in Isla Vista, California.
-According to the band's lead guitarist Klaus Eichstadt, it was intended to have sexy women included in the filming, but Mignone decided to use inflatable sex dolls instead.
+The video features inflatable blow up sex dolls.
 A sheepdog appears in multiple scenes running around with another dog.
 The dogs urinated on Mark Davis' drum set.
+The music video is the last appearance of the band's rhythm guitarist Roger Lahr before leaving Ugly Kid Joe.

 Reception

 The song found its greatest success in the United Kingdom, where it reached number three in May 1992, and it also reached number nine on the Billboard Hot 100 in the United States.
 It additionally reached the top 10 in Belgium, Ireland, the Netherlands and Norway and peaked within the top 20 in Germany, Sweden and Switzerland.
 The single also charted in Australia as part of the As Ugly as They Wanna Be EP, reaching number four and earning a Platinum certification from the Australian Recording Industry Association for shipments exceeding 70,000.
-Rolling Stone Magazine placed this song and its follow up "Cats in the Cradle" on their list of the "20 Greatest Two-Hit Wonders of All Time", saying for "Everything About You", "this California group straddled the line between the hard-rock hookiness that was waning in popularity in Nirvana's Nineties and more au courant alt-rock surliness on their debut single".
+Rolling Stone magazine placed this song and its follow up "Cats in the Cradle" on their list of the "20 Greatest Two-Hit Wonders of All Time", saying for "Everything About You", "this California group straddled the line between the hard-rock hookiness that was waning in popularity in Nirvana's Nineties and more au courant alt-rock surliness on their debut single".
 AllMusic reviewer Heather Phares, reacted to the song negatively, and called it a "hair metal snark-fest".